 If one or more facilities that are owned by us or that deliver oil, natural gas or other products to us are damaged by severe weather or any other disaster, accident, catastrophe or event, our operations could be significantly interrupted.
 Similar interruptions could result from damage to production or other facilities that supply our facilities or other stoppages arising from factors beyond our control.
 These interruptions might involve significant damage to people, property or the environment, and repairs might take from a week or less for a minor incident to six months or more for a major interruption.
 Additionally, some of the storage contracts that we are a party to obligate us to indemnify our customers for any damage or injury occurring during the period in which the customers' natural gas is in our possession.
-Any event that interrupts the fees generated by our energy infrastructure assets, or which causes us to make significant expenditures not covered by insurance, could reduce our cash available for paying our interest obligations as well as unitholder distributions and, accordingly, adversely affect the market price of our securities.
+Any event that interrupts the revenues generated by our operations, or which causes us to make significant expenditures not covered by insurance, could reduce our cash available for paying distributions and, accordingly, adversely affect the market price of our common units.

-We believe that we maintain adequate insurance coverage, although insurance will not cover many types of interruptions that might occur.
+We believe that EPCO maintains adequate insurance coverage on behalf of us, although insurance will not cover many types of interruptions that might occur.
 As a result of market conditions, premiums and deductibles for certain insurance policies can increase substantially, and in some instances, certain insurance may become unavailable or available only for reduced amounts of coverage.
-As a result, we may not be able to renew our existing insurance policies or procure other desirable insurance on commercially reasonable terms, if at all.
+As a result, EPCO may not be able to renew existing insurance policies on behalf of us or procure other desirable insurance on commercially reasonable terms, if at all.
 If we were to incur a significant liability for which we were not fully insured, it could have a material adverse effect on our financial position and results of operations.
 In addition, the proceeds of any such insurance may not be paid in a timely manner and may be insufficient if such an event were to occur.

-An impairment of goodwill could reduce our earnings.
+An impairment of goodwill and intangible assets could reduce our earnings.

-We had recorded \$445.9 million of goodwill and \$961.9 million of intangible assets on our consolidated balance sheet as of September 30, 2004.
+At June 30, 2006, our balance sheet reflected \$494 million of goodwill and \$909.3 million of intangible assets.
 Goodwill is recorded when the purchase price of a business exceeds the fair market value of the tangible and separately measurable intangible net assets.
-GAAP will require us to test goodwill for impairment on an annual basis or when events or circumstances occur indicating that goodwill might be impaired.
+Generally accepted accounting principles in the United States (otherwise known as "GAAP") require us to test goodwill for impairment on an annual basis or when events or circumstances occur indicating that goodwill might be impaired.
 Long-lived assets such as intangible assets with finite useful lives are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 If we determine that any of our goodwill or intangible assets were impaired, we would be required to take an immediate charge to earnings with a correlative effect on partners' equity and balance sheet leverage as measured by debt to total capitalization.

-Increases in interest rates could adversely affect our business and may cause the market price of our common units to decline.
+Increases in interest rates could materially adversely affect our business, results of operations, cash flows and financial condition.